 When you do, you can find out what works and what doesn’t.

 A solid place to start is with three images and three copies.
 This creates nine possible ad variations to test against each other.
 Test the variations until you zero in on the most optimal image/copy combo.

 You can also use A/B split testing for other features like headlines, audiences, placements, and buttons.

 Lastly, your Facebook ad can get more leads when you...

 10. Track The Competition

-BigSpy is a great, completely free choice for spying Facebook Ads.
-It supports filtering search by country, keyword, CTA, time, type of advertisement, industry, etc. and can also check ads on other social networks, such as Twitter, AdMob, Pinterest, Instagram, and Yahoo.
+BigSpy is a great, completely free choice for spying on Facebook Ads.
+It supports filtering search by country, keyword, CTA, time, type of advertisement, industry, etc. It also checks ads on other social networks, such as Twitter, AdMob, Pinterest, Instagram, and Yahoo.

 Here’s a quick recap of all the 10 Facebook Ads hacks mentioned in this post: